 - Worldwide statistics show ship groundings are ~1/3 of all commercial marine shipping accidents and are second in frequency (after ship collisions).

 - (statistics) In the period 1972-2013, a total of 131 passenger ships ran aground, of which 66 in the period 2005-2013.

 On April 22, 2016, "International Maritime Organization" (IMO) officially banned cruise ships and ferries from dumping their untreated wastewater into Baltic Sea.
 The ban will be enforced in 2019 (for new vessels, built after 2010) and in 2021 (for older ships).
 The ban will chiefly affect larger ships cruising in the Gulf of Finland during summer.
 The measure makes Baltic Sea the world's first open sea region banning the passenger ships' sewage-dumping practice.
 Statistics show that 300+ international cruise vessels call at Helsinki port every year.

 In December 2016, Princess Cruises pleaded guilty to 7 felony charges for sea pollution.
-The Carnival Corporation-owned company agreed to pay an USD 40 million criminal penalty.
+The Carnival Corporation-owned company agreed to pay USD 40 million criminal penalties.
 The payment was the largest-ever that involved deliberate pollution by a marine vessel at sea.
-Caribbean Princess - together with the fleetmates Coral, Grand, Golden, and Star) were dumping waste water on a regular basis, and covered up this practice.
+Caribbean Princess (together with the fleetmates Coral, Grand, Golden, Star) were dumping wastewater on a regular basis, covering up this practice.

 Cruise crime reports and statistics

 A huge part of all listed below incidents reports and news are related to crimes done on cruise ships.
 Among those are murders, sexual assaults, criminal batteries, robberies.
 However, the most violent crimes on cruises are done ashore.
 A 2008 poll reports 10% of cruise passengers were affected by some sort of crime.
 In the period 2002-2007, FBI prosecuted only a quarter of all reported crimes, of which: